 As pointed out above, in the transition semantics, possible courses of events are construed as sequences of transitions.
-This creates the need to define an order \prec between transitions which allows us to single out possible courses of events as linear sets of transitions; just as we have singled out histories as linear sets of moments in the order \prec .
-Consider two transitions $\langle m \mapsto H \rangle$ and $\langle m' \mapsto H' \rangle$.
-Obviously, for $\langle m \mapsto H \rangle$ to precede $\langle m' \mapsto H' \rangle$, it is necessary that the initials m and m' are ordered m < m'.
+This creates the need to define an order \prec between transitions which allows us to single out possible courses of events as linear sets of transitions; just as we have singled out histories as linear sets of moments in the order <.
+Consider two transitions $\langle m \rightarrow H \rangle$ and $\langle m' \rightarrow H' \rangle$.
+Obviously, for $\langle m \rightarrow H \rangle$ to precede $\langle m' \rightarrow H' \rangle$, it is necessary that the initials m and m' are ordered m < m'.
 But also the outcomes H and H' must stand in some suitable relation if the transitions are to be properly aligned.
 In particular, the outcomes must not be disjoint.
-Technically, this means that whenever $\langle m \mapsto H \rangle$ precedes $\langle m' \mapsto H' \rangle$, the outcomes H and H' must be ordered $H' \subseteq H$.
-Taking these two conditions together, we arrive at the following definition: we have $\langle m \mapsto H \rangle \prec \langle m' \mapsto H' \rangle$ if and only if (m < m') and (m < m') are ordered and (m < m') are ordered and (m < m') and (m < m') are ordered and (m < m') and (m < m') are orde tions.
-Analogously to the case of histories, we require that the relevant transition sets be linearly ordered by the relation \prec between transitions; just as histories are linearly ordered by the relation \prec between moments.
+Technically, this means that whenever $\langle m \rightarrow H \rangle$ precedes $\langle m' \rightarrow H' \rangle$, the outcomes H and H' must be ordered H' \subset H. Taking these two conditions together, we arrive at the following definition: we have $\langle m \rightarrow H \rangle \prec \langle m' \rightarrow H' \rangle$ if and only if $(m < m' \text{ and } H' \subset H)$.

+With the transition ordering \prec at hand, we can now provide a formal characterization of possible courses of events in terms of sets of transitions.
+Analogously to the case of histories, we require that the relevant transition sets be linearly ordered by the relation \prec between transitions; just as histories are linearly ordered by the relation < between moments.
 Linearity provides us with a notion of modal consistency (cf. Müller 2014, [3]).
 In contradistinction to the case of histories, however, we do not require that the relevant transition sets be maximal linear sets.
 Rather, we only demand them to be downward closed in the transition ordering.
 Every \prec -chain of transitions that is closed toward the past depicts a possible course of events: a complete or an incomplete one.
 Maximal \prec -chains of transitions represent complete possible courses of events: they correspond to histories.
 Non-maximal \prec -chains of transitions, on the other hand, such as the one provided in Fig. 8, represent incomplete possible courses of events: they allow for alternative possible future continuations.